 - Underscore how health disparity and health equity-focused translational research teams at UW Madison, and at collaborating partner institutions, are addressing disparities;

-- Engage NIH staff to provide guidance on developing health disparities and health equity translational research projects that are based on new research ideas;
+- Engage experts to provide guidance on developing health disparities and health equity translational research projects that are based on new research ideas;

 - Create a safe environment where scholars can freely discuss feelings of isolation and discrimination, making HELI “transformative;” and